A trip down to Cuba for some sun, dancing, and mojitos

 Useful Spanish phrases:

 Have more questions about how to plan a trip to Cuba from Canada?
-Here is a list of our Cuban travel experts who can help you or you can message us any questions you have.
+Here is a list of our Cuban travel experts who can help you or you can chat with us to get answers to any questions you have.
 And before your trip, make sure to check out: